 The impetus for this report stemmed from a study to explore the viability of a social enterprise - an "Accessibility Toolhouse" - that would supply accessibility related equipment and services to Toronto area events, large and small, for-profit and non-profit.
-Research into the market demand for this service uncovered that festival and event organizers were either unwilling to spend for these supports or were already engaged in the work and not in need of an additional supplier.
+Research into the market demand for this service was funded by the Government of Canada's Investment Readiness Program.
+The research quickly uncovered that festival and event organizers were either unwilling to spend for these supports or were already engaged in the work and not in need of an additional supplier.
 It became clear that the envisioned social enterprise was not viable, even while there is still much work to be done to improve accessibility at events.